BetterThanTomorrow/calva-paredit/README.md

 ## Part of Calva

-Calva Paredit can be used standalone, but also comes bundled with [Calva](https://marketplace.visualstudio.com/items?itemName=cospaia.clojure4vscode), together with [Calva Formatter](https://marketplace.visualstudio.com/items?itemName=cospaia.calva-fmt).
+Calva Paredit can be used standalone, but also comes bundled with [Calva](https://marketplace.visualstudio.com/items?itemName=cospaia.clojure4vscode), a Clojure and ClojureScript extension for bringing the REPL power into VS Code, together with [Calva Formatter](https://marketplace.visualstudio.com/items?itemName=cospaia.calva-fmt), a Clojure code formatter.

 ## Commands